5 Small Ways to Improve the Tenant Experience This Year

 Experienced corporate real estate (CRE) leaders understand retaining the same tenants each year is considerably less expensive than replacing those who have left.
-This is why, along with upgraded digital strategies and enhanced data analytics capabilities, increased tenant centricity is one of the biggest CRE trends for 2019.
+This is why, along with upgraded digital strategies and enhanced data analytics capabilities, a strong tenant experience strategy is one of the biggest CRE trends this year.

 As a result of increasing competition and highly saturated markets, CRE leaders who fail to prioritize the tenant experience will eventually see falling profits.

 Here are five things you can do as a CRE executive to keep your current tenants happy—and make your properties more attractive to prospective ones.

 The basis of any good relationship is communication.
 And when it comes to the tenant experience, proactive communication is a must.
 Unfortunately, ensuring that hundreds of people all get the same message at the same time can be difficult—unless you use a solution like iOFFICE Hummingbird.

 The Hummingbird app enables CRE professionals to easily share announcements about upcoming events, send emergency alerts and even let them know what’s on the menu for the day without sending multiple, individual emails to hundreds of employees.